Feature request #19895

 However, a VACUUM sql command is still executed automatically after a raster layer has been deleted from a geopackage, as you can see in https://github.com/qgis/QGIS/blob/master/src/providers/ogr/qgsgeopackagedataitems.cpp#L441-L450

-#4 Updated by Andrea Giudiceandrea almost 2 years ago
+#4 Updated by Andrea Giudiceandrea over 2 years ago

 It seems that the VACUUM is only executed (in deleteGeoPackageRasterLayer) after a RASTER layers is deleted.
 I will confirm this when a new build of qgis-dev with your commit e62c4eb941c5b2e290675f8cab75758857c2a502 will be available on osgeo4w